OnTheLine/otl-bookdown/notes-todo/3-NOTES-excluding.md

 ## NOTES on Excluding Through Zoning Lines

+TODO: add that Woods/WH were motivated primarily by maintaining/raising property values, since attracting higher-wealth residents to their town would raise the value of taxable property (grand list), and keep tax rate lower for everyone.
+While they did not define their zoning policies as "exclusionary" that was the foreseeable outcome....

+TODO: compare Whitten/West Hartford exclusionary strategy with less-divisive plan from Wethersfield 1928 by Swan, which had less restrictive zoning
+Also note how anti-tenement view is expresed as public health benefit schools section refers to Wethersfield zoning areas already adopted:
+A at 9 families per acre
+B at 18 families per acre
+for calculating projected school enrollment, it uses A and shows lack of space in future Zoning section describes how zoning cannot do everything (prevent shacks; aesthetic issues), so will need to rely on restrictive covenants (referring to aesthetics, not race)
+@swanPlanResidenceSuburb1928

+TODO: context of governmental power over private property in 1920 CT Supreme Court ruling Windsor v Whitney:
+Eminent domain takes private property because it is useful to the public.
+Legislature gave town of Windsor ability to plan layout of streets and eminent domain.
+"Streets of reasonable width add to the value of the land along the street, enhance the general value of land and buildings in the neighborhood and greatly in- crease the beauty of the neighborhood.
+These are all facts of universal knowledge....Public Acts of 1917, Chap.
+349 (General Statutes, §§ 391-396).
+These statutes indicate the legislative conviction that acts such as these are within the legitimate exercise of the police power.
+Narrow streets in congested industrial centers breed disease.
+Too many houses crowded upon a lot without sufficient space for light and air menace health.
+Such a neighborhood affects the morals of its people." p365
+"The State is vitally interested in the health of its citizens, for upon their strength rests its own well-being.
+It or its agent, the town, must provide fire and police protection to all settled parts.
+The State and its agent, the town, can- not preserve and protect the rights committed to it if private owners may lay out streets at will and build at will.
+Uniformity in plan or relation of one street to others will be absent.
+The practical loss to the community will be large and the loss in neighborhood appearance will be immeasurable." p366
+@windsorv.whitneyDecision1920

+TODO West Hartord pop growth in comparison to other towns/region/ct -- see chart from 1950 TPA Wethersfield

 TODO: Insert how lower-court ruling acknowledged (and approved of?) racial & anti-immigrant motivations behind zoning, and rules against city of Euclid.
 On appeal....

 TODO: Imagine how zoning policies reshaped economic incentives using 1920s prices.....